Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

     Intelligence is your spellcasting ability for these spells.

-- **Attifice Magic**
+- **Artifice Magic**

-    You gain Proficiency with one type of artisan's tools of your choice, and you can use that type of tool as a spellcasting focus for any spell you cast that uses Intelligence as its spellcasting ability.
+    You gain Proficiency with one type of Artisan's Tools of your choice, and you can use that type of tool as a spellcasting focus for any spell you cast that uses Intelligence as its spellcasting ability.

 ### Athlete